cleoreyes/iKid/README.md

 ## Overview

-iKid is a simple “joke app” built for course "Mobile Development: iOD".
+iKid is a simple “joke app” built for course "Mobile Development: iOS".
 The app displays jokes in three categories: Good, Pun, and Dad, Knock Knock, and Image.
 Each joke shows a question and a punchline, with a “next” button to flip between them.

 Features
 	•	Tab bar or toolbar to switch between joke categories